JeremiasRy/go_js/README.md

 Make a JS runtime (not that the world needs another js runtime, I just want to make one)

-- Port acorn to go
+- Port acorn to go - Done, bugs may appear later, let's fix them as they appear
 - transpile AST -> bytecode
 - build a VM to run this bytecode
 - try not to quit... hello